 The ceilings are eight feet high and they'd originally been painted stark white in an attempt to make them seem taller so that the rooms would look more spacious.
 Unfortunately, that particular white didn't work well with the taupe walls because of both the color and the high contrast.
 It also made the rooms look cold and uninviting.

-In addition to the color issue, improper accenting put the emphasis on the wrong things, like the skimpy stair railing and baseboards, the vents and switch plates, as well as several doors.
+In addition to the color issues, improper accenting put the emphasis on the wrong things, like the skimpy stair railing and baseboards, the vents and switch plates, as well as several doors.
 Note, too, how the white baseboards cut off part of the wall, making it seem shorter and lowering the ceiling.

 There were other color placement problems in this house that this picture doesn't show: